parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

     .use(layouts({
       engine: 'handlebars',
       directory: './layout',
-      default: 'article.html'
+      default: 'article.html',
+			pattern: ["*/*/*html","*/*html","*html"]
     }))
     .build(function (err) {
 // ...
 ```

 What this does is tell Metalsmith to use Handlebars templates, look for them in the `layouts` directory and use a template called `article.html` by default.
+We also define a pattern for layout files; this is case, they're files with the *.html* extension.

-Let's create this directory and write this default template now:
+Let's create our layouts directory and write our default template now:

 ```
 $ mkdir layouts